QuantumPixelator/StoryGenerator/README.md

 ## Features

-- 40+ story genres including Horror, Fantasy, Science Fiction, Romance, Fables, Nursery Rhymes, and more
+- 30+ story genres including Horror, Fantasy, Science Fiction, Romance, and many more
 - Customizable genre list - add, remove, and manage your own genres
 - Adjustable word count (100-1500 words) with 10-word increments
 - Stories formatted with **bold** emphasis and *italic* text for thoughts/sounds